Children celebrated as one of the final parks to be completed in a £3.1m city-wide revamp was officially opened.

 The three-year project has now come to an end, with Northway, Rose Hill and Pegasus Road in Blackbird Leys due to be completed soon.

 Mr Lygo said: “Some people have asked why we are spending so much money on parks, but you just have to look at what we had before to see the improvements.
-And this has all been completed in these times of austerity.
+And this has all been completed in these

 “In Oxford we are spoiled for choice with our green spaces, parks, tennis courts, kickabout areas.
 And you don’t realise that until you visit other areas.”

 Cutteslowe Park was officially opened by local councillors, parents and children.

 It now includes adventure playground equipment, seating, a boardwalk, footpaths, sandpits and a tunnel slide.

 Victoria Manellari, from Bicester, took daughters Aime, two, and Ruby, five to the park.
 She said: “It’s a fantastic park.
 We enjoyed it so much we’re going back tomorrow.”

 Friends of Cutteslowe and Sunnymead Park chairman Graham Jones, said: “We are very, very pleased with the outcome of this work.